An infection process near criticality: Influence of the initial condition: Outbreak Size Distribution: Exact treatment

-Another line of attack on discrete problems relies on continuum methods.
-We assume that $T_1(i,x)$ is a smooth function of $i$ and $x$, and we expand $T_1(i+1,x+1)$ and $T_1(i-1,x)$ appearing in \eqref{T1:eq} up to the second order
+An often potent line of attack on asymptotic behavior of solution to discrete problems relies on employing continuum methods.
+In the present case we assume that $T_1(i,x)$ is a smooth function of $i$ and $x$, and we expand $T_1(i+1,x+1)$ and $T_1(i-1,x)$ appearing in Eq.~\eqref{T1:eq} up to the second order